Marion, North Carolina: History

 Marion was named "North Carolina Small Town of the Year" for 2018 from the N.C.
 Rural Center.
 The Small Town of the Year Award recognizes a town or small city “that embraces citizen engagement, values diversity, and fosters strong partnerships.”

 Marion serves as a gateway from Interstate 40 to many nearby attractions and recreation activities in the Blue Ridge Mountains.
 A contemporary rest area located on the US 221 bypass west of Marion serves as a welcome center for visitors to the area.
 The rest area and visitor center is staffed with travel counselors during daylight hours.
 In addition to providing visitor information, it also has picnic facilities and vending machines on the premises.

 The Marion Marauders, a Tar Heel League baseball club, were a favorite local attraction in the 1940s and 1950s, and were the home team of star pitcher Kelly Jack Swift, who in 1953 became the last minor league pitcher to ever win 30 games in a season, going 30–7 with a 2.54 ERA.
 Sports Illustrated published an article about Swift and his accomplishment in its October 17, 2011 edition.

 Former University of North Carolina Tar Heels basketball coach and 2007 Basketball Hall of Fame inductee Roy Williams was born and spent a part of his childhood in Marion.
 On July 18, 2011, the town held a ceremony to dedicate a Carolina blue historical marker downtown in front of City Hall, listing Marion as the birthplace of Coach Williams, as well as his many awards and accomplishments.

 Marion continues to be a community that values athletics, especially the "Fightin' Titans" of McDowell High, whose girls' basketball team won the 1992 North Carolina 4A State Championship.

+McDowell County and the City of Marion is protected by the Marion Police Department as well as the McDowell County Sheriffs Office.

+Marion’s current Police Chief is Allen Lawrence, while the McDowell County Sheriff is Ricky Buchanan.

+The Marion Fire department Provides fire protection and a Medium level rescue response throughout its district while also receiving assistance from outlying volunteer department mutual aid responses within as well as outside the county.

+The McDowell County Rescue Squad and Ambulance Inc provides rescue services both to the city of Marion and the county as a whole while McDowell County EMS provides paramedic level EMS coverage.